 According to statistics, January can be regarded as the coldest month in La Palma, based on the average high and average low temperatures.
 But even so, La Isla Bonita remains one of the best destinations for winter in Europe and one of the warmest as well.

-With a daily mean of 18°C in January, La Palma temperature is still above most other places in Europe, even if this is the coldest month of the year.
+With a daily mean of 18°C in January, the temperature in La Palma is still above most other places in Europe, even if this is the coldest month of the year.
 During the day time, you can still temperatures above 20°C on most if you're staying on the coast.
-In terms of temperatures, January is very similar in numbers with the month of February.
+In terms of temperatures, January is very similar in numbers to the month of February.

-If you want to go hiking in the mountains, keep in mind that the temperatures usually drops by 1°C for every 100m above sea level that you climb.
+If you want to go hiking in the mountains, keep in mind that the temperatures usually drop by 1°C for every 100m above sea level that you climb.

 January can be considered a wet month in La Palma, but this is what keeps the island green and lush, one of the first things that attract visitors to come.

 Rain usually happens during the course of 5 days in January, which is why we recommend bringing a jacket and water-resistant shoes, so that you can be prepared for rainy days in case these occur while you're in La Palma.